gsato-git/Final-Project/index.md

 ## **Go Sato**

 ## Introdction
 El Niño–Southern Oscillation (ENSO) is one of the most dominant and strongest events in terms of its influence on the whole globe.
-To understand the influence of ENSO, there are 4 types of Nino index across the equatorial Pacific; Nino1+2, Nino3, Nino3.4, and Nino4.
-They are useful to capture the spatial ENSO, so it has been investigated that there are distinct types of ENSO events using these indices; Eastern type of El Nino, central El Nino, and La Nina throughout the Hololocene (Carré et al., 2014; Karamperidou et al., 2015; Karamperidou and DiNezio 2022).
-Here I would like to examine the spatial distribution of ENSO events in the preindustrial era (hereafter piControl) and the mid-Holocene (6000 years ago) to know how the ENSO have been changed spatially using the 4 indices.
+To understand the impact of ENSO, there are 4 types of Nino index across the equatorial Pacific; Nino1+2, Nino3, Nino3.4, and Nino4.
+They are useful to capture the spatial ENSO, so it has been investigated that there are distinct types of ENSO events using these indices; Eastern type of El Nino, central El Nino, and La Nina throughout the Holocene (Carré et al., 2014; Karamperidou et al., 2015; Karamperidou and DiNezio 2022).
+Here I would like to examine the spatial distribution of ENSO events in the preindustrial era (hereafter piControl) and the mid-Holocene (6000 years ago) to know how the ENSO has been changed spatially using the 4 indices.

 ## Method
-I use the Comunity Earth System Model2.1 from the NCAR output for piControl and midHolocene.
-All of input variables in the piControl run are set as the time 1850BP.
-For mid-Holocene run, the orbital parameters are set to 6000years ago, and greenhouse gas concentration are also set to the known values in 6000years ago.
-Horizontal resolution is lat/lon; 0.5°/1.0°, and temporal resolution is monthly.
-In each output, I picked up the last 200 years where the model outputs are considered to reach the equiliburium state.
+I use the Comunity Earth System Model 2.1 from the NCAR output for piControl and mid-Holocene.
+All input variables in the piControl run are set as the time 1850BP.
+For mid-Holocene run, the orbital parameters are set to 6000 years ago, and greenhouse gas concentrations are also set to the known values at 6000 years ago.
+The horizontal resolution is lat/lon; 0.5°/1.0°, and the temporal resolution is monthly.
+In each output, I picked up the last 200 years where the model outputs are considered to reach the equilibrium state.
 The analysis is following;

 *preindustrial*
-Calculating climatology (groupby function) => getting monthly global SST anomalies Calculating the spatial mean of SST in 4 ENSO indices (sel function), then getting SSTAs Extracting months with SSTA < -0.5℃ and > 0.5℃ => getting composit El Niño, La Niña, and Neutral months (sel function) For 2 cases above, checking correlation coefficients between indivisual ENSO index and global El Nino/La Nina composit SST anomalies with calculating statistical significance midHolocene
+Calculating climatology (groupby function) => getting monthly global SST anomalies Calculating the spatial mean of SST in 4 ENSO indices (sel function), then getting SSTAs Extracting months with SSTA < -0.5℃ and > 0.5℃ => getting composite El Niño, La Niña, and Neutral months (sel function) For 2 cases above, checking correlation coefficients between the individual ENSO index and global El Nino/La Nina composite SST anomalies with calculating statistical significance

+*mid-Holocene*
 Doing the same analysis for 6ka
-Comparing the composit El Nino and La Nina SST anomalies between 6ka and preindustrial for 4 indices.
+Comparing the composite El Nino and La Nina SST anomalies between 6ka and preindustrial for 4 indices.

 ## Result